-Role Description Equipment Outage Viewer Person who can view outage information on equipment owned or operated by the organization, and equipment permitted for viewing by other organizations.
+Role Description Equipment Outage Submitter Person responsible for submitting, updating, canceling and viewing outage requests on equipment owned or operated by the organization.
+Equipment Outage Viewer Person who can view outage information on equipment owned or operated by the organization, and equipment permitted for viewing by other organizations.
 Note: Do NOT select this role if the Equipment Outage Submitter is already selected for this individual.
 Equipment Registration Specialist Person responsible for submitting attributes to their equipment, facility , and Resources for the organization.
 For more information, see Section 3.1.2: Equipment Registration Specialist .
 Information Technology Person or section responsible for communicating with the IESO about information technology services, projects, and changes for the organization.
 Invoicing and Banking Person responsible for submitting and maintaining, or approving banking information for the organization.
 MMP Meter Trouble Report Person responsible for monitoring Meter Trouble Reports, adding comments, and receiving Meter Trouble Reports status notifications.
 MSP Meter Trouble Report Person responsible for responding to and initiating Meter Trouble Reports on meter issues and outages.
-MSP Revenue Metering Person responsible for submitting meter registration requests, monitoring in- flight requests and data and viewing the master data for registered meter installations.
+MSP Revenue Metering Person responsible for submitting meter registration requests, monitoring inflight requests and data and viewing the master data for registered meter installations.
 Market Participant Compliance Contact Person responsible for reliability compliance under the Ontario Reliability Compliance Program for the organization.
 This includes preparing and submitting Self-Certifications, periodic data submittals, and data requests.
 In case of potential non-compliance, the compliance contact is responsible for submitting Self-Reports and providing associated mitigation plans.
 Market Participant Escalation Contact Person responsible for reporting reliability compliance on escalated matters (e.g., due dates are missed) under the Ontario Reliability Compliance Program for the organization.
-This person is preferably of higher authority than the person designated as the Market Participant Compliance Contact .
+This person is preferably of higher authority than the person designated as the Market Participant Compliance Contact.
 Notice of Disagreement Person responsible for submitting Notices of Disagreement for settlement statements for the organization.
 Prudential Requirements Person responsible for submitting prudential information and is the point of contact for any issues regarding prudentials (e.g., margin calls, warnings and defaults) for the organization.
 Revenue Metering Person responsible for viewing the master data for registered meter installations and in-flight data submitted during a meter registration request.
 The Revenue Metering contact for a transmitter organization is responsible for approving Site Registration Reports for transmission delivery points.
-Revenue Metering Data Person responsible for managing meter data report profiles, as well as requesting and retrieving revenue meter data reports for the organization.

-Role Description Settlements Person responsible for issues/questions relating to settlement statements for the organization.
+Role Description Revenue Metering Data Person responsible for managing meter data report profiles, as well as requesting and retrieving revenue meter data reports for the organization.
+Settlements Person responsible for issues/questions relating to settlement statements for the organization.